-Other revenues includes fees charged on debit balances in customer margin accounts, and fees earned on distribution of investment companies.
+Other revenues include fees charged on debit balances in customer margin accounts, and fees earned on distribution of investment companies stock.

-Securities Purchased/Sold Under Agreements to Resell/Repurchase
+Securities Sold Under Agreements to Repurchase

-Repurchase and resale agreements are treated as collateralized financing transactions and are carried at the amounts at which the securities will be reacquired or resold as specified in the respective agreements.
-Interest income and expense related to these agreements is recorded on an accrual basis.
+Repurchase agreements are treated as collateralized financing transactions and are carried at the amounts at which the securities will be reacquired as specified in the agreements.
+Interest expense related to these agreements is recorded on an accrual basis.